Anesthesia Breathing Systems

 The Circle System

-The circle system is arranged so that the FGF inlet delivers gas to the inspiratory breathing tubing (containing a unidirectional valve), which is connected to a Y-piece.
+The circle system is arranged so the FGF inlet delivers gas to the inspiratory breathing tubing (containing a unidirectional valve), which is connected to a Y-piece.
 Unidirectional valves are placed near the patient to prevent backflow in the circuit, and the Y-piece is connected to the patient’s mask.
 As the patient exhales, exhaled gas goes through the mask, into the Y-piece, and out through the expiratory breathing tubing (which also contains a unidirectional valve).
 This expiratory breathing tubing is connected to a reservoir bag and APL valve.
 Beyond these components is a carbon dioxide (CO2) absorber.[1]

 Absorbents contain salt granules (sizes of approximately 4 to 8 mesh) that undergo a color change from the chemical reaction between these compounds and CO2.
-When approximately 50 to 70% of absorbent granules have changed color (a pH indicator dye that is typically a purple color known as ethyl violet but may vary based on the manufacturer of the absorbent) may indicate absorbent exhaustion requiring canister replacement to avoid rebreathing.[9]
+When approximately 50 to 70% of absorbent granules have changed color (a pH indicator dye that is typically a purple color known as ethyl violet but may vary based on the manufacturer of the absorbent), it may indicate absorbent exhaustion requiring canister replacement to avoid rebreathing.[9]

 Resuscitation Breathing Systems